example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

       }
     }

-Having a minimal main class and using it as main entry point implies that that class can, and should, be included in all the other module's classes and defines.
+Having a minimal main class and using it as main entry point for all the general module's variables implies that that class can, and should, be included in all the other module's classes and defines.

 Having a single core and separated profiles solves one of the typical dilemma of modules' authors: provide functionality vs follow the single point of responsibility pattern.

 ### Data in modules, the Tiny Puppet way

-I continued this exploration with a [Docker](https://github.com/example42/puppet-docker), here integration with Tiny Puppet is even deeper, as tp is not only used to configure and install Docker, but also to build Docker images for any application, based on starting images from different Operating Systems.
+I continued this exploration with a [Docker](https://github.com/example42/puppet-docker) module, here integration with Tiny Puppet is even deeper, as tp is not only used to configure and install Docker, but also to build Docker images for any application, based on starting images from different Operating Systems.

 This is done via the [docker::tp_build](https://github.com/example42/puppet-docker/blob/master/manifests/tp_build.pp) define which is used, for example, in the [builder profile](https://github.com/example42/puppet-docker/blob/master/manifests/profile/builder.pp) which can be applied to any node to convert it to a Docker build system, which can be configured with Hiera data like: